Do canola varieties need the same amount of sulphur?

-It has long been noted that canola needs sulphur, but with 56 canola varieties available in 2017 and more on the way this year, the question is do they all need the same amount of sulphur?
+It has long been noted that canola needs sulphur, but with 49 canola varieties available and more on the way this year, the question is do they all need the same amount of sulphur?

-An interesting experience at Incitec Pivot Fertilisers’ long-term trial site at Grenfell last year suggests that some canola crops may be hungrier for sulphur than we think.
+An interesting experience at Incitec Pivot Fertilisers’ long-term trial site at Grenfell in 2017 suggests that some canola crops may be hungrier for sulphur than we think.

 The Grenfell long-term experiment commenced in 2007 to assess various nitrogen x phosphorus rates in winter crops.
 Crops are grown in rotation, with canola sown in 2012, 2014 and 2017.